Using embedding classes¶

 Rotations¶

-If the copy is related by symmetry, you can pass rotations
+If the copy is related by symmetry, you can pass rotations as a list of

 functions that operate in sequence on the block matrices that